 Generally speaking, the desirable requirements won’t beg for long responses.

 10. One page pitches, 2 page cover letters and word-limited selection criteria.

 Due to a high volume of applications for advertised positions and overwhelmingly lengthy responses, there has been a shift away from long selection criteria responses and a shift towards shorter applications.

 To structure your one-page pitch, 2 page cover letter or other similarly directed applications, you want to include:

 An introduction outlining what you are applying for and why you would be a good candidate.

-Paragraphs in the body with examples from you work history structured using STAR
+Paragraphs in the body with examples from your work history structured using STAR.